 As with all bad behavior, the onus of deciding your threshold is on you.
 When your husband is proved wrong, would you want him to apologize?
-Or would you want him to behave normally while not repeating the exercise, thus avoiding the awkward conversations?
+Or would you want him to behave normally while not repeating the exercise, thus avoiding awkward conversations?

-Ask yourself to what extent are you willing to go to maintain harmony in relationships because there is no limit to where your egoistic spouse can go to make himself superior.
+Ask yourself to what extent you are willing to go to maintain harmony in relationships because there is no limit to where your egoistic spouse can go to make himself superior.
 And in his head, strong, superior people are always right!

 The problem in dealing with argumentative people is that their need for approval is so high that they often don’t bother with facts and evidence.
 Even if they do, they try to twist it to suit their agenda.
-Having a husband who thinks he can do nothing wrong is surely a challenge but once you define what you are okay with and what not, it would be easier to find the balance.
+Having a husband who thinks he can do nothing wrong is surely a challenge but once you define what you are okay with and whatnot, it would be easier to find the balance.